-The Best Kitchen Knife Sets of 2020
+Best Kitchen Knife Sets of 2020

 The best kitchen knife set we tested is the J.A.
 Henckels International Statement.
-With superior balance to every other set in this review, you'll feel the knife weight working for you, not against you.
+With superior balance compared to every other set in this review, you'll feel the knife weight working for you, rather than against you.
 The sharp blades offer excellent precision for everything from slicing translucent cuts of tuna to turning cilantro to dust.
 These are the knives we reach for first.
-The quality is evident in the flawless joining of the steel and handle material and the knife block that seems to be made of a harder wood, so it doesn't show wear and tear as quickly as many others we tested.
+The quality is evident in the flawless joining of the steel and handle material and a knife block that seems to be made of a harder wood, so it doesn't show wear and tear as quickly as many others we tested.

-We had our doubts about this set based on its price but are happy to report that if you are looking for a very inexpensive entry-level knife set, the Amazon Basics 14 Piece Set is a solid choice.
+We had our doubts about this set based on its price but we're happy to report that if you are looking for a very inexpensive entry-level knife set, the Amazon Basics 14 Piece Set is a solid choice.
 The full tang, not usually seen in budget knives, adds strength and leverage to these blades.
 We appreciate that in addition to the standard chef's knife, serrated knife, and paring knife, the Amazon Basics collection includes an 8-inch slicing knife and a 5.5-inch utility knife plus 6 steak knives, kitchen shears, and a knife sharpener, all of which store neatly in the slim pine block.

 If you need a pop of fun color, the Farberware Multicolor Set has that going for it.
-We also like the flexibility of the individual sheaths, so if counter space is limited, these knives can be safely stored in a drawer or on a magnetic strip.
+We also like the versatility of the individual sheaths, so if counter space is limited, these knives can be safely stored in a drawer or on a magnetic strip.

 Why You Should Trust Us